 Another important but tricky task we’ve undertaken is to run an experiment to measure carcass persistence.
 This is exhausting, gruelling work as the same highway has to be monitored daily to see how long individual carcases remain visible.

 And although it’s sad to see the animals that have been killed on the road, we can get important information by conducting experiments like this that we hope will ultimately help us reduce road mortalities in the future.

 We could never do all this without the help of a wonderful team of young veterinary students from the local universities.
 All hands on deck to help the anteaters of the Cerrado.
 Thanks to all our dedicated team, our volunteers and our supporters.

-Please donate here if you’d like to support this project to help Arnaud and his team protect giant anteaters:
+Please donate here if you’d like to support projects like this one:

 Learn more about this project: